bettercallmilan/luminance/README.md

 ### 2. Software Analysis

-We attempted to decompile the official software to read the source code directly.
+I attempted to decompile the official software to read the source code directly.

 * **Attempt 1 (.NET Decompilation):**
     * **Tools:** ILSpy